inigokintana/homelab-2-prod-ai-golden-path/README.md

 │   └── OVH-Hetzner: TF/OpenTofu scripts to run it in Hetzner Ubuntu 22.04 European provider ├── 2-mandatory-k8s-services: mandatory services to install in K8S
-│   ├── dapr: distributed application runtime helping microservices standardization and agent implementation │   ├── ollama: local LLM offering an API
+│   ├── dapr: distributed application runtime helping microservices standardization and agent implementation │   ├── ollama: local LLM/SLM offering an API
-│   ├── timescaleDB: postgreSQL with vector database support, our RAG database, pgAI vectorizer ├── 3-dapr-microservices-agents: microservices and agents inserting data into database and passing it through to LLM │   ├── 1-user-web
+│   ├── timescaleDB: postgreSQL with vector database support, our RAG database using pgAI vectorizer ├── 3-dapr-microservices-agents: microservices and agents inserting data into database and passing it through to LLM │   ├── 1-user-web
 │   ├── 2-injection-agent-web-dapr